rubinus/node-thrift-hbase/README.md

 * //row1 is rowKey

-* //'info:name' is right. info is family, name and tel is qualifier
+* //'info:name' is right. info is family, name is qualifier

 * //function is callback function